 We plan to use it as a serving dish and will display it, as well.
 It will be a reminder of that year we all self isolated and the 453 (and counting) meals we made at home.

 Anniversaries are special for us and we love celebrating them.
 We both waited a long time before we found one another.
 Our traditional anniversary gifts are wonderful reminders of just how blessed we are to be on this journey together.

-Next year is our ninth anniversary and the traditional anniversary gift is pottery.
+Next year is our 10th anniversary and the traditional anniversary gift is tin or aluminum.
 Any ideas?